cristianmeelo/component-card-qr-code/README.md

 ## My process

 I usually develop the design part with a design created in Figma, often using a grid.
 When developing in React, I frequently use Emotion or Styled Components.
 This kind of challenge is interesting as it brings me back to the basics plus without Figma, but with a little extra touch – SCSS.
 I feel more organized and scalable with SCSS, even though this component may not be scalable (but it's still good practice, isn't it?).
+I also had a doubt about which header tag (h1-h6) used.

 ### Built with